Adoption Tax Credit

 State Adoption Tax Credits

-Many states offer adoption tax credits but some states do not.
+Many states offer adoption tax credits, but some states do not.
 In most instances, adoptive parents can take advantage of the state adoption tax credit in addition to the federal adoption tax credit.
 The amount and details for qualifying for the state-level credit vary from state to state.

 For example, California offers a state adoption tax credit if the parents adopt a child from a California public agency or county.
 The credit is for half of the fees paid for the adoption, with a limit of $2,500 per child.
 Georgia tripled the state adoption tax credit in 2021.
 The allowed tax credit increased from $2,000 to $6,000 a year per child for up to 5 years.
-Ohio scrapped its $10,000 state tax credit in 2023 and replaced it with a grant program that provides adoptive families with grants that range from $10,000 for most families to $15,000 for families that adopt a child after foster care to $20,000 for families that adopt a special needs child.
+Ohio scrapped its $10,000 state tax credit in 2023, replacing it with a grant program that provides adoptive families with grants that range from $10,000 for most families to $15,000 for families that adopt a child after foster care to $20,000 for families that adopt a special needs child.

 Get Professional Legal Help With the Adoption Tax Credit